 VOLCANIC ASH CONTINGENCY PLAN

-1.9: The provisions of Annexes 3 [Meteorological Services for International Air Navigation], 15 [Aeronautical Information Services] (AIS), , and related documents are the basis of the detailed instructions contained in this contingency plan.
+1.9: The provisions of Annexes 3 [Meteorological Services for International Air Navigation], 15 [Aeronautical Information Services] (AIS), PANS-AIM (Doc 10066), and related documents are the basis of the detailed instructions contained in this contingency plan.
 Airspace users need as much advance notification as possible on the status of a volcano and/or volcanic ash airspace contamination and/or volcanic ash deposition at airports for strategic planning and the execution of flights to ensure the safety of the flying public.

-2.2.1: Information on areas of observed and/or forecast volcanic ash shall be disseminated in accordance with Annex 3 [Meteorological Services for International Air Navigation] and Annex 15 [Aeronautical Information Services].
+2.2.1: Information on areas of observed and/or forecast volcanic ash shall be disseminated in accordance with Annex 3 [Meteorological Services for International Air Navigation] and Annex 15 [Aeronautical Information Services] and PANS-AIM (Doc 10066).
 The details of all communication channels need to be established in advance and be available in local contingency arrangements.
 Telephone numbers, e-mail addresses, URLs of websites etc. should be kept up-to-date and saved on electronic systems for easy use (e.g. electronic phone book, internet browser bookmarks).

-2.3.2: Regional arrangements should be made to ensure availability of the necessary information in accordance with Annexes 3 [Meteorological Services for International Air Navigation] and 15 [Aeronautical Information Services].
+2.3.2: Regional arrangements should be made to ensure availability of the necessary information in accordance with Annexes 3 [Meteorological Services for International Air Navigation] and 15 [Aeronautical Information Services] and PANS-AIM (Doc 10066).

 3.1.4: Initial awareness of the event may be provided by means of a Special AIREP, VONA, satellite data, as well as other remote sensors.
-This information may lead to the production of the initial SIGMET, VAA/VAG, NOTAM as per the On-Going Eruption Phase.
+This information may lead to the production of the initial SIGMET, VAA/VAG, NOTAM, ASHTAM as per the On-Going Eruption Phase.
 States should ensure that alerting information is distributed expeditiously by the most appropriate means to allow for the early warning of aircraft in flight.